top of page

 Can a DUI Be Reduced in Utah?

 Yes.
-Many first-time DUI charges can be reduced to a “Impaired Driving” conviction under certain conditions.
-This reduced charge:
+Many first-time DUI charges can be reduced to an “Impaired Driving” conviction under certain conditions.

 • Avoids mandatory jail time in many cases